-Starting up a network can be daunting—there are many new terms to learn and with the performance marketing industry changing so quickly, it can be difficult to keep up.
+Starting up an affiliate marketing network can be daunting—there are many new terms to learn and with the performance marketing industry changing so quickly, it can be difficult to keep up.

 Performance marketing overview: There are three main players in the performance marketing industry: Marketers, ad networks, and publishers.
 Ad networks are the main bulk of HasOffers customers, and they work with marketers and publishers.
 Publishers are also known as affiliates or partners.
 Marketers can also be referred to as advertisers.